Jena Dickey – Founder and Artistic Director

 Nick Busheff – Concert Choir and Signature Accompanist

 Pianist Nick Busheff received his Bachelor of Music degree from the University of Colorado winning numerous performance awards and was a scholarship student at the Aspen Music Festival and School.
 After acceptance to the Juilliard School and Peabody Conservatory, Nick received his Master of Music in piano performance from the Cincinnati Conservatory.
 As an educator he joined the piano faculty at Metropolitan State University where he taught for fifteen years.
 Nick has shared the stage with Grammy, Oscar and Tony-winning artists and performed for celebrities and political dignitaries.
 He recently toured Germany and Iceland performing original compositions and his arrangements of classical, jazz and sacred favorites.
 His music has been featured in award-winning films and theatrical productions including Nancy Stohlman’s The Monster Opera which was staged in 2015 to rave reviews.
 Since 2013 Nick has been an annual guest artist at the United States International Duo Piano Competition and currently maintains a rigorous performance schedule playing in a variety of ensembles.

 Benjamin Ehrlich, VoiceMale and TrebleMaker Accompanist

-Born at Wright-Patterson AFB, but a native of Bainbridge, Georgia, Benjamin has studied organ with Willis Bodine, Mark Coffey, Laura Ellis, and Joseph Galema and piano with Annette Joe and Betty Sue Shepherd.
+Born at Wright-Patterson AFB, but a native of Bainbridge, Georgia, Benjamin has studied organ with Laura Ellis and Joseph Galema and piano with Annette Joe and Betty Sue Shepherd.
 He received his Bachelor of Music in Organ Performance from the University of Florida and the Service Playing Certificate from the American Guild of Organists.
-While residing in the South, Benjamin served churches in Georgia, Alabama, and Florida as pianist and organist, including eight years as Organist at First United Methodist Church in Gainesville, Florida.
-He is active in the Denver area as an accompanist, working with the choirs at Jefferson High School, Edgewater and Sandoval Elementary.
+Since moving to Denver in 2009, Benjamin remains active in the Denver area as an accompanist, working regularly with the choirs at Jefferson Jr./Sr. High, and Sandoval Elementary.
 Benjamin also serves as Organist at Church of the Holy Comforter, Broomfield, where he provides service music on the 1869 E. & G.G.
 Hook organ, Colorado’s oldest pipe organ.
 Previously, Benjamin served as Associate Music Director for First Plymouth UCC in Englewood, CO, and Organist at First UMC, Gainesville, Florida.
-A past Dean of the Denver chapter, American Guild of Organists, and currently serves as Calendar Coordinator.
+A past Dean of the Denver Rocky Mountain Chapter, Benjamin continues his work with the local organ guild as Calendar Coordinator.